hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-network-container.md

 ## Manage the public network of your container

 You may have noticed that containers in Hyper_ have their own private IP as long as they are created.
-Hyper_ cloud does not leave the network stuff to user, instead it uses mature SDN component to build VLAN based on tenants, this process is transparent for end user.
+Hyper_ cloud makes the networking transparent for the end user, by using mature SDN component to build VLAN based tenants.

-At the same time, Hyper_ introduced a public network solution named floating IP for you to connect containers from outside world.
-You may have experienced the basic usage of `hyper fip allocate` in the ["Run web application"](learn-hyper_-by-examples-run-your-application.md) blog.
+Hyper_ also provides a public network solution, named floating IP, for you to connect containers from outside world., in which the basic usage of  `hyper fip allocate` was showcased in the ["Run web application"](learn-hyper_-by-examples-run-your-application.md) blog.

 ```
 $ hyper fip --help

 Usage:  hyper fip [OPTIONS] COMMAND [OPTIONS]

 Commands:
   allocate                 Allocate a or some IPs